 One of the best craft breweries in Southern Alberta, the High River Brewing Company is about so much more than just beer… they’re about community.
 Home to a lively and welcoming taproom, socialize while you sip on one of their fantastic craft beers.
 Fan favourites include the Rising Pheasant Brown Ale, the Muddy Tail Stout, and the Diving Fox IPA.

 Head to Hard Knox Brewery, a sibling-run microbrewery found in the town of Back Diamond.
 Open since 2018; the brother and sister duo run a cozy, fun taproom serving tasty finger foods and, of course, a plethora of delicious beers.
 Their Grunt Work (an amber ale), Dusty Trail (an IPA), and Black Diamond Blonde are all major winners.
 Don’t miss out on one of their brewery tours!

 Piston Broke Brewing (Brooks)

-Found in the city of Brooks, Piston Broke Brewing has a beer for everyone.
+Found in Brooks, Piston Broke Brewing has a beer for everyone.
 Boasting ten taps of craft beer as well as an extensive menu featuring Canadian ingredients, this Alberta brewery is home to such innovative offerings as the Righty Tighty Wheat Ale, the OATSmobile Brown Ale, the Tiki Torque Tropical IPA, and the Kickin’ Back Pilsner.
 Piston Broke Brewing is definitely worth a stop in Brooks for the perfect pint.